fusioncharts/dev_centre_docs/getting-started/flutter/change-chart-type-using-flutter.md

 ---
-title: Change Chart Type at Runtime | FusionCharts
+title: Change Chart Type at Runtime in Flutter | FusionCharts
 description: Change chart type at runtime using Flutter on FusionCharts.
 Elevate your data visualization aesthetics and user experience seamlessly.
 Get in touch now.
 heading: Change Chart Type at Runtime
 ---